 Shared Accomodation

 If you wish to stay in a city for a longer period, a good option can be to look out for flat shares or even just an apartment for yourself.
 Of course, prices vary from city to city and also between the different districts.
-They also depend on what kind of accommodation you are looking for.
-You will pay an entirely different price if you are in a shared room than in a single room, if you are single or travelling with your partner or if you have an entire apartment to yourself.
+Sharing a house or apartment is a popular and cost-effective option, especially for students and backpackers.

 Housing price examples in Sydney